 Here are 5 questions we ask clients when developing a content development strategy.

-- Is the subject matter timely only for a short period, like a news article?
+- Is the subject matter timely only for a short period, a press release for example?

-- Will the subject category grow over time, like a resource center?
+- Will the category grow over time, like a resource center?

-- Will the subject area have a lot of information that will need to be searchable, like an archive?
+- Does the topic need to be searchable, like an archive?

-- Are there multiple broad subject categories that can be grouped together, like red widgets vs blue widgets vs green widgets?
+- Can information be grouped together, like red widgets vs blue widgets vs green widgets?

 The word “blog” makes many people want to curl into the fetal position but it shouldn’t.
 A blog is just another way of organizing your content – the content you’re already creating!
 Articles sorted into categories and identified with tags allow readers to easily find the content they’re looking for and let’s staff know exactly where to place new information on the website.